-She took me by the elbow, walking us towards the actor's entrance beside the ticket booth where a lone burly looking guard stood, holding back some of the enthusiastic females fans from gaining entrance.
+She smiled taking me by the elbow, walking us towards the actor's entrance beside the ticket booth where a lone burly looking guard stood, holding back some of the enthusiastic female fans from gaining entrance.

 "Excuse me!"
-Bette and I weaved through the crowd, and she handed over her note to be scrutinized.
+Bette and I weaved through the crowd, and she handed over her personally written note to be scrutinized.

-"All right ladies, you can go through."
+"All right, you dames can go on through."
 The guard stated opening the door for us.

 "It's such a pleasure to meet you, I really enjoyed the show.
-I'm Better and this is my best friend; Genevieve."
-She tugged on the sleeve of my jacket, causing my attention to be instantly caught up in the tall, handsome blonde man standing before me.
-He shook Bette's free hand, projecting the awkwardness of someone not use to attention - the opposite of the man we'd just been watching on stage.
+I'm Bette and this is my best friend; Genevieve."
+She tugged on the sleeve of my jacket, my attention instantly caught up in the tall, handsome blonde man standing before me.
+He shook Bette's free hand, projecting the awkwardness of someone not use to attention – the opposite of the man we'd just been watching on stage.